 A Beautiful Boardwalk with Terrific Views in Ocean City, Maryland

 What comprises a great boardwalk?
-Plenty of waterfront dining options, excellent views, offbeat attractions, or great recreation?
+Plenty of waterfront dining options, excellent views, offbeat attractions, or great recreational opportunities?
 Ocean City, Maryland is home to a top tier boardwalk with all the aforementioned amenities and more!
 This highly regarded boardwalk frequently ranks right up there with the best in the country.
 In fact, Travel Channel ranked it amongst their list of Top 10 Boardwalks in the US.

 Mike & I were impressed with the cleanliness and upkeep of the boardwalk.
 We both agreed that the views were outstanding.
 Visiting during the off season had its pluses and minuses.
 On the bright side, the weather was cooler and the crowds were virtually non existent.
-Unfortunately, fewer crowds also meant closed restaurants and rides.
-We were a bit dissapointed on missing out on the Ferris Wheel ride, nevertheless, we still enjoyed the great views and beautiful biking weather.
+Unfortunately, fewer crowds also meant many closed restaurants and rides.
+We were a bit disappointed on missing out on the Ferris Wheel ride, nevertheless, we still enjoyed the great views and beautiful biking weather.

 A few great things to do…

 A walk or ride along this easy 2.25 mile path is the perfect opportunity to explore all the unique boardwalk restaurants, shops, and activities.
 There are numerous benches and snack shops along the way if you need to refuel or take a break.
 Take some time to admire the magnificent scenery with a stroll along the soft sand.
 Beach cruisers and surreys are available to rent by the hour.
 Note: During the hectic summer months, bikes are only allowed during certain hours.
 Be sure to check the signs.

 Stroll the beach